Deep Generative Model for Human Mobility Behavior: Methodology

 where $\oplus$ denotes the concatenation operation.
 The final traveled sequence representation $\bm{e}_{\phi}(\mathbf{x})$ and target sequence representation $\bm{e}_{\phi}(\mathbf{y})$ consist of concatenated activity records in their sequential order.
 The parameters involved in the embedding process are optimized during network training.

-\paragraph{Encoder and decoder design} We utilize the transformer encoder-decoder architecture proposed by~\citet{Vaswani_2017}.
+We utilize the transformer encoder-decoder architecture proposed by~\citet{Vaswani_2017} as the network backbone.
 The encoder processes the traveled sequence representation through \( L \) encoder blocks, each with an identical architecture consisting of a multi-head self-attention layer and a feed-forward layer with two linear operations separated by a non-linear activation function.
 Residual connections~\citep{He_16}, layer normalizations~\citep{ba_layer_2016}, and dropout~\citep{hinton2012improvingneuralnetworkspreventing} are applied to each layer.
 The decoder, which processes the corrupted target sequence representation, contains $L$ decoder blocks structured similarly to the encoder.
 In addition to the two layers in each encoder block, the decoder incorporates an intermediate layer that performs multi-head attention over the encoder stack's output.

-The multi-head attention layer consists of multiple attention operations, each computing an output from a query and a set of key-value pairs.
-In this context, the query, key, and value are vectors with the same dimension, denoted as $d_{model}$. \citet{Vaswani_2017} introduced scaled dot-product attention, which is efficiently implemented by packing sets of query, key, and value vectors into matrices $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{V}$, respectively: \begin{linenomath}
+The multi-head attention layer applies $H$ scaled dot-product attention operations in parallel.
+Input representations have model dimension $d_{model}$.
+Within each head, queries and keys have dimension $d_k$ and values have dimension $d_v$, with $d_k = d_v = d_{model}/H$.
+Following \citet{Vaswani_2017}, scaled dot-product attention within each head is computed after the head-specific projections as: \begin{linenomath}

 \end{linenomath}